Provisions on apartment rentals

 With very few exceptions, the Kalkbreite estate offers barrier-free access to common outdoor and indoor spaces, to commercial premises and apartments as well as to stairwells, lifts and gardens.
 Within the apartment, almost all room arrangements, bathrooms and kitchens meet the space requirements for wheelchair users or are adaptable.
 Usage-specific requirements such as the height and placement of the fittings were individually adapted for the first tenants upon request.
 However, the requirements of different users also led to conflicting objectives during the planning phase.
 In terms of construction, the cooperative has tried to find sensible compromises that allow free access to as many people as possible.

-The keeping of domestic animals is generally permitted at Kalkbreite.
+The keeping of domestic animals is generally permitted at Kalkbreite, but limited.
 The detailed regulations are stated in the pet regulations (german only).
-The keeping of cats and dogs must be reported to the office.
 Permission is given for a maximum of four dogs and eight outdoors cats.
-The pet owners share pet costs.
-A fee of up to CHF 10 per month for a cat must be expected.
-The installation of additional cat doors and cat ladders is not permitted.
+The keeping of cats and dogs must be reported to the office in advance.
+The installation of cat doors and cat ladders is not permitted.
 Cats must independently find their way from the staircase to the three cat doors leading into the exterior.